rehierl/abstract-properties/12-x-doctree-traversal/12-4-default-level-order/1-0-level-order.md

   next.enqueue(root);

   while (next.isEmpty() == false) {
-    node = next.dequeue();

-    //- visit the current node
+    //- visit the current node and enter its scope node = next.dequeue();
     visit(node);

-    //- visit the child nodes
-    for (child in next.childNodesFTL) {
+    //- visit all child nodes in child order for (child in next.childNodesFTL) {
       next.enqueue(child);
     }

+    //- exit the node's scope
   }
 }
 ```